-- To implement disease control measures such as counseling, partner elicitation and notification, testing and treatment, and risk-reduction education - To identify high risk populations for targeted intervention - To monitor trends over time and across subpopulations
+- To implement disease control measures such as risk-reduction education/counseling, partner elicitation and notification, and testing/treatment - To identify high risk populations for targeted intervention - To monitor trends over time and across subpopulations

 Chlamydia is a sexually transmitted bacterial disease (STD) caused by the bacteria Chlamydia trachomatis.
 Chlamydia is one of the most common STDs reported in the United States.
 The vast majority of chlamydia infections are asymptomatic.
 Approximately 75% of females and 50% of males who are infected do not have any symptoms.
 Serious complications include chronic pain and sterility in both males and females.